githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/3-how-organize-and-automate-your-project.md

 5. Then make sure to click **Save**.
 6. Once you have your iteration field set up, you can now assign what iteration phase you want each of your issues and pull requests to fall under.

-Now that you have prioritized and organized your project, let’s take a look at how to view your project from a different perspective – a board view.
+Now that you have prioritized and organized your project, let’s take a look at how to view your Project from a different perspective – a board view.

 ## How to create a board view

-A board view of your project allows you to view upcoming tasks in a more visualizing way.
+A board view of your Project allows you to view upcoming tasks in a more visualizing way.

 Let’s walk through how to get your board view up and running.

 1. To the right of your existing views, click **New view**.
 1. Click on the down carrot next to the name of the currently open view.
 1. Under **Layout**, click **Board**.
-1. When you changed the layout, your project displayed an indicator to show that the view was modified.
+1. When you changed the layout, your Project displayed an indicator to show that the view was modified.
 1. Save this view by clicking the **Save changes** button to the right of the top of the board.
 1. Now you can drag and drop issues and pull request to the various columns.
 1. You can also rename the view by double clicking on the tab of the view and typing in the new name.